pablomiralles22/maadm-nlp-assignment/README.md

 ## Usage

 First, if you want to use one of our private pretrained models, you will need to fill in your Huggingface read and write keys in `example.env` and move it to `.env`.

 Second, you will need to download the PAN23 dataset ([link](https://zenodo.org/records/7729178/files/pan23-multi-author-analysis.zip?download=1)) and unzip it in your workspace.
 Then, you will need to use our script to transform the data, and use the `-a` flag for augmentation:

 ```bash
 micromamba run -n master-nlp python scripts/pan-data-transform.py -s data/release -t data/pan23/transformed -a
 ```

+Finally, you can build a python environment with `conda` via the `conda-env.yml` file.

 ### Training
 To train, run the `train.py` script with some config file, similar to `configs/base-config.json`.